sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ✗: GM Move
     ----
     ✓: New complication.
-See below
+See below.
 Regain 2 exhausted cards of your choice | gray progress
     ----
     ✔: Find a strategic safe spot / avoid attention.
 Regain 2 exhausted cards of your choice | green progress
     ----
     ✔✔: Find a strategic safe spot / avoid attention.
 Regain 2 exhausted cards of your choice | 2x green progress

 **Details**: Spend an uninterrupted moment to catch your breath.
 You can't Take a Breather twice in a row.